smutindak/alx-low_level_programming/0x00-hello_world/README.md

 # 4- C program that prints a statement using the function puts and program ending with 0
 # 5 - C program to print text on the console using printf function
 # 6- C program that prints the size of various types on the computer it is compiled on
+# 7- Script that generates the assembly code of a C code